reductstore/reduct-java/README.md

-# Reduct Storage Client SDK for Java
+# ReductStore Client SDK for Java

 This package provides a Java client for interacting with the [ReductStore](https://www.reduct.store) service.

 ## Requirements